riotkit-org/riotkit-harbor/docs/source/advanced-examples-for-services.rst

 Domains and subdomains are automatically discovered by :ref:`JWilder's Docker-Gen <https://github.com/jwilder/docker-gen>`, when a container is started.

-Docker-gen container, later called **"service discovery"** collects environment variables - including **VIRTUAL_HOST** and **VIRTUAL_PORT** for each running container, then generates NGINX configuration file and calling reload.
+Docker-gen container, later called **"service discovery"** collects environment variables - including **VIRTUAL_HOST** and **VIRTUAL_PORT** for each running container, then generates NGINX configuration file and calls reload.

 Similar mechanism is practiced by :ref:`docker-letsencrypt-nginx-proxy-companion <https://github.com/nginx-proxy/docker-letsencrypt-nginx-proxy-companion>` to automatically connect Let's Encrypt certificate - **LETSENCRYPT_HOST** and **LETSENCRYPT_EMAIL** environment variables are required to do so.